 Similarly, for TB and NTB sensing with BW = 320 MHz we need some of the relevant PHY parameters that are signaled during EHT Association Request/Response mechanism.

 We propose to carry those aggregate parameters in the Measurement Setup Request/Response frames’ Sensing Measurement Parameters element.
-They signal a requrest or support when carried in the Measurement Setup Request.
-They signal an assignment when its carried in a Measurement Setup Response frame with Status set to “success”.
+They signal a assignment when carried in the Measurement Setup Request; they signal preferred parameters when carried in Measurement Setup Response frames.
+They signal a support when its carried in a Sensing element .

-Further, for TB sensing it makes sense to carry some of these parameters in the Measurement Setup Query frame from the unassociated non-AP STA to AP so that the AP is aware of the STA’s operational capabilities prior to sending a Measurement Setup Request frame.
-The natural container for this could be the Sensing Capabilities element proposed in 11-22-1385r2.

 TGbf editor: Revise the section starting at ?? of 11bf draft 0.3 as: